Skip to content

 Memory preservation during compression

-All history compression methods have the preserveMemory parameter that determines whether memory-related messages should be preserved during compression.
+All history compression methods support memory preservation, which determines whether memory-related messages should be preserved during compression.
+In Kotlin, use the preserveMemory parameter.
+In Java, use the .preserveMemory() builder method.
 These are messages that contain facts retrieved from memory or indicate that the memory feature is not enabled.

 • In a strategy graph: